CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 What We’re Actually Going to Cover

 I’m going to break down what each of these actually does.
 No fluff.
 No marketing jargon.
-Just what they actually do and why it matters.
+Just what they do and why it matters.

-Whether you actually need one, both, or neither of these tools What each one is really good at (and what it’s not) How to figure out which one you should buy first Whether they’ll work together or fight with each other What questions to ask vendors so they stop bullshitting you
+You’re going to understand whether you actually need one, both, or neither of these tools.
+What each one is really good at (and what it’s not).
+How to figure out which one you should buy first.
+Whether they’ll work together or fight with each other.
+What questions to ask vendors so they stop bullshitting you.
+And specifically how the big Marketing Clouds (Salesforce, Adobe, HubSpot) fit into all of this, because that’s the part most blog posts skip.

 What Is a Customer Data Platform (CDP)?